 - substitute members of a directing council, even if they are not active; and

 - union representatives.

-Employees protected by union immunity cannot be dismissed without the prior authorisation of the labour court and must be based on a justified cause provided in the law.
+Employees protected by union immunity cannot be dismissed without the prior authorisation of the labour court and must be based on a justified cause provided in law.

 The employer or its representatives and the union or employees may place before the company committee questions relating to production, productivity and its improvement, the qualifications of employees and other matters.

 The company committee, upon the request of an interested party, shall have the power of conciliation in controversies arising from breach by either an employee or an employer of their obligations.